davidbstein/spotsdk/scripts/templates/module/README.md

 build system will also throw an error if there are duplicate IDs that do not have the same hash.
 It will also throw errors if a javascript file does not conform to the naming convention.

+I recommend starting local ID space with a prefix (ie, start at 10001).